 The Royal Mint is an extraordinary government-owned mint, producing coins for the United Kingdom and many other countries.
 It has over 1,100 years of history, including its previous Master of the Mint being Sir Isaac Newton in 1699.
 The Royal Mint was moved from the Tower of London to a new base in the lush valleys of South Wales just outside Cardiff, over 50 years ago, where it was opened by HRH Queen Elizabeth.
-VIP curated tours of the Mint are available, which houses fascinating memorabilia, go behind the scenes and observe the craftsmanship, where special coins and medals such as those manufactured for the Olympics and Paralympic games 2012 are made.
+VIP curated tours of the Mint are available, which houses fascinating memorabilia, go behind the scenes and observe the craftsmanship, where special coins and medals such as those manufactured for the London 2012 Olympic and Paralympic games are made.
 Watch the experienced staff design and produce the coins at a very fast rate.

 The Royal Mint is available for product launches, receptions and meetings.

-A four star 650 acre resort
+A four-star 650 acre resort

 The Vale Resort is set in 650 acres of lush countryside, surrounded by woodland yet just 20 minutes away from the capital city of Wales.
-This 4 star stylish resort with 143 bedrooms, 13 versatile business suites with capacities from 10-700.
+This four-star stylish resort with 143 bedrooms, 13 versatile business suites with capacities from 10-700.
 It is also the official training base to the Football Association of Wales and Wales Rugby Union and boasts two 18 hole championship golf courses, which have hosted The Professional Golfers' Association (PGA).
 The hotel also has a state of the art gym, pool, an award-winning spa, restaurant and has conference and meeting rooms, which makes it the perfect location for business events with a relaxed and tranquil setting for client wellbeing.
 Enjoy a three course meal at a private table and relax in the beautiful Welsh countryside setting.